Food shortages in the UK – what’s missing from supermarket shelves and why?

-BBC News has reported that the German discount shop will cap the number of tomatoes, peppers, and cucumbers that each customer can purchase at three.
+Lidl has become the most recent store to restrict sales of specific fruit and vegetables.
+According to BBC News, the German discount shop will cap the number of tomatoes, peppers, and cucumbers that each customer can purchase at three.

-This is in line with similar actions taken by Tesco, Asda, and Aldi.
-Morrisons has gone a step further by limiting items to two per person.
+It is in line with similar actions taken by Tesco, Asda, Morrisons, and Aldi.
+Morrisons has gone one step further and is limiting some items to two per person, while Aldi and Tesco only allow three items per customer.

-Tobacco packs, peppers, cucumber, lettuce, broccoli, cauliflower, salad bags, and raspberries are among the things Asda is restricting purchases to three per customer.
+Tobacco packs, peppers, cucumber, lettuce, broccoli, cauliflower, salad bags, and raspberries are just a few of the things that Asda is restricting purchases of, to three per customer.

-The environment secretary, Therese Coffey, has revealed that shortages of some fruit and vegetables will take two to four weeks to be resolved.
+Environment Secretary Therese Coffey has revealed that shortages of some fruit and vegetables will take two to four weeks to be resolved.

-The British Tomato Growers’ Association has said that, with the upcoming British tomato-growing season, the stocks should be replenished by the end of March or the start of April.
+The British Tomato Growers’ Association also shared that, with the upcoming British tomato-growing season, the stocks should be replenished by the end of March or the start of April.

-The food shortages come as the president of the National Farmers’ Union (NFU), Minette Batters, is expected to warn that time is running out for the Government to back British farming.
+Food shortages are coming at a time when the president of the National Farmers’ Union (NFU), Minette Batters, is expected to warn that time is running out for the Government to back British farming.

-But turbulent weather in nations from where the UK receives its supply has meant supermarkets have been unable to keep up with demand and fill their shelves.
+But turbulent weather in nations where the UK gets its supply from has meant supermarkets have been unable to keep up with demand and fill their shelves.

 Which foods are in short supply?